 |Magnetically Levitated Robots||Mechatronic Systems|

-This team of Engineering professors are actively engaged in all sectors of the robotics industry and work closely with their collaborators, on and off campus, to achieve the RoboHub's research goals.
-To find out more about these goals, visit the Research Themes page.
+This team of Engineering professors are actively engaged in all sectors of the robotics industry and work closely with both the extended research team here at Waterloo as well as the RoboHub's on- and off-campus collaborators to achieve the RoboHub's research goals.
+To find out more about these goals, visit the research themes page.

 For details on any of the core research team's specific research interests and backgrounds, check out their profiles below.